 Online check-in and other such exclusive member benefits are only the tip of the iceberg.
 Access to curated experiences has become the norm among big hotel chains, as the wider travel industry shifts its focus from products to experiences.

 Hilton has approached the points vs loyalty dilemma by allowing members to redeem points on exclusive experiences under their @Play banner.
 Current opportunities include a sumo lesson and seats to view the grand tournament for visitors to Tokyo, and a private concert by indie band JR JR at the Hilton Toronto.
 Such a memorable experience can create lasting emotional connections to a brand, and serve to foster a sense of loyalty that goes much deeper than a discount.

-Branded experiences are also offered by the likes of Marriott (including Ritz-Carlton), who have just introduced more exclusive features for its members.
-Their “experiences marketplace”, a lot like Hilton’s @Play platform, lets members bid on intimate or immersive experiences like cooking classes and in-room music gigs.
-Also on the cards for Elite members is a dedicated concierge service that helps guests plan their travel.
+Branded experiences are also offered by the likes of Marriott (including Ritz-Carlton), which has introduced more exclusive features for its members.
+Its “experiences marketplace”, a lot like Hilton’s @Play platform, lets members bid on intimate or immersive experiences like cooking classes and in-room music gigs.
 Additionally, Gold, Platinum and Elite members receive that most coveted of amenities: Guaranteed late checkout until 4pm.

 In a related moves pillared by tech integration, Intercontinental, Starwood and Hilton have all partnered with Uber, variously amalgamating app functionality, encouraging cross sales, and points accumulation opportunities—all available exclusively to loyalty program members, of course.